cross-seed/cross-seed.org/docs/basics/options.md

 `cross-seed` will link (symlink/hardlink) in the path provided.
-If you use [Injection](../tutorials/injection) `cross-seed` will use the specified linkType to create a link to the original file in the linkDir during data-based searchs where it cannot find a associated torrent file.
+If you use [Injection](../tutorials/injection) `cross-seed` will use the specified linkType to create a link to the original file in the `linkDir` during searches where the original data is accessible (both torrent and data-based matches).

 :::caution Docker